YoShane/YoShane/README.md

 - 👋 Hi, I’m @YoShane
-- 👀 I’m interested in Outdoor travel and Programming
+- 👀 I’m interested in Programming and Outdooring
 - 🌱 I’m currently learning AI, IoT, Web development
-- 📫 How to reach me , you could mail to shane871112@hotmail.com
+- 📫 How to reach me? , mail to shane871112@hotmail.com

 <!---
 YoShane/YoShane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.